jeffgillan/Drone-mapping-class/docs/index.md

 Welcome!
 This is an introductory course on how to use small drones for aerial mapping of land and resources.
 <br/>

-&nbsp; &nbsp; &nbsp; * You will learn all the skills necessary to create precisely surveyed maps using photogrammetry methods.
+* You will learn all the skills necessary to create precisely surveyed maps using photogrammetry methods.

-&nbsp; &nbsp; &nbsp; * We will cover all of the industries and applications where drone imagery maps are making big impacts on society.
+* We will cover all of the industries and applications where drone imagery maps are making big impacts on society.

-&nbsp; &nbsp; &nbsp; * Additionally, students will learn how to become licensed drones pilots with the Federal Aviation Administration (FAA).
+* Additionally, students will learn how to become licensed drones pilots with the Federal Aviation Administration (FAA).

 ## Terminology
 Let's start with terminology.
 There are a lot of different ways to refer to a remote control aircraft.
 I use the term **drone** most often because this has become the defacto term in society.
 Most people understand what you mean when you say **drone**.